Markets fail to sustain pace set during week

 The Nasdaq is set for six consecutive months of gains, boosted by impressive results from big technology companies.
 The Dow Jones Industrial Average is on course to end in the positive territory for three months in a row.

-Amazon. com rose 1.1 per cent after it posted record profit and signaled that consumers would keep spending in a growing US economy and converts to online shopping are not likely to leave.
+Amazon. com rose 1.1 per cent after it posted record profit and signalled that consumers would keep spending in a growing US economy and converts to online shopping are not likely to leave.

 Other high-flying stocks including Microsoft, Facebook, Alphabet and Apple fell between 0.3 per cent and 1.5 per cent.